sayden/99-rust-exercises/README.md

 24. Lotto: Draw N different random numbers from the set 1..M.
 25. Generate a random permutation of the elements of a list.
 26. Generate the combinations of K distinct objects chosen from the N elements of a list
+27. Group the elements of a set into disjoint subsets.
+28. Sorting a list of lists according to length of sublists

+## Arithmetic
+31. Determine whether a given integer number is prime.
+32.